-The first thing you want to do is get your headphones out of the water and start trying to dry them as best as possible.
+You first want to get your headphones out of the water and start trying to dry them as best as possible.
 You may have items lying around the house that would be perfect for the job, but a quick run to the store could do you some good as well if not.

 You can remove the most obvious water from your AirPods with a Microfiber cloth or a paper towel.
 Avoid using something thin like tissue or cloth with little pieces that can get stuck in the nooks and crannies.

-If you find that you can't get to the watery spots you want, consider using silica gel to help absorb the moisture that is stuck in the cracks of your Airpods.
+If you can't get to the watery spots you want, consider using silica gel to help absorb the moisture stuck in the cracks of your Airpods.
 Silica gel packets can be found at a local store or on Amazon.

 Related Post: Some Of The Best Ear Protection for Musicians